mspnp/cloud-design-patterns/docs/event-sourcing.md

 There's no standard approach, or existing mechanisms such as SQL queries, for reading the events to obtain information.
 The only data that can be extracted is a stream of events using an event identifier as the criteria.
 The event ID typically maps to individual entities.
 The current state of an entity can be determined only by replaying all of the events that relate to it against the original state of that entity.

 The length of each event stream affects managing and updating the system.
 If the streams are large, consider creating snapshots at specific intervals such as a specified number of events.
 The current state of the entity can be obtained from the snapshot and by replaying any events that occurred after that point in time.

-    >  For more information about creating snapshots of data, see [Snapshot on Martin Fowler’s Enterprise Application Architecture website](http://martinfowler.com/eaaDev/Snapshot.html) and [Master-Subordinate Snapshot Replication](https://msdn.microsoft.com/library/ff650012.aspx).
+For more information about creating snapshots of data, see [Snapshot on Martin Fowler’s Enterprise Application Architecture website](http://martinfowler.com/eaaDev/Snapshot.html) and [Master-Subordinate Snapshot Replication](https://msdn.microsoft.com/library/ff650012.aspx).

 Even though event sourcing minimizes the chance of conflicting updates to the data, the application must still be able to deal with inconsistencies that result from eventual consistency and the lack of transactions.
 For example, an event that indicates a reduction in stock inventory might arrive in the data store while an order for that item is being placed, resulting in a requirement to reconcile the two operations either by advising the customer or creating a back order.

 Event publication might be “at least once,” and so consumers of the events must be idempotent.
 They must not reapply the update described in an event if the event is handled more than once.
 For example, if multiple instances of a consumer maintain an aggregate an entity's property, such as the total number of orders placed, only one must succeed in incrementing the aggregate when an order placed event occurs.
-While this isn't an key characteristic of event sourcing, it's the usual implementation decision.
+While this isn't a key characteristic of event sourcing, it's the usual implementation decision.

 ## When to use this pattern

 Use this pattern in the following scenarios:

 - When you want to capture intent, purpose, or reason in the data.
 For example, changes to a customer entity can be captured as a series of specific event types such as _Moved home_, _Closed account_, or _Deceased_.

 - When it's vital to minimize or completely avoid the occurrence of conflicting updates to data.

 - When you want to record events that occur, and be able to replay them to restore the state of a system, roll back changes, or keep a history and audit log.
 For example, when a task involves multiple steps you might need to execute actions to revert updates and then replay some steps to bring the data back into a consistent state.